Mermin's device

 In physics, Mermin's device or Mermin's machine is a thought experiment intended to illustrate the non-classical features of nature without making a direct reference to quantum mechanics.
 The challenge is to reproduce the results of the thought experiment in terms of classical physics.
 The input of the experiment are particles, starting from a common origin, that reach detectors of a device that are independent from each other, the output are the lights of the device that turn on following a specific set of statistics depending on the configuration of the device.

 The results of the thought experiment are constructed in such a way to reproduce the result of a Bell test using quantum entangled particles, which demonstrate how quantum mechanics cannot be explained using a local hidden variable theory.
 In this way Mermin's device is a pedagogical tool to introduce the unconventional features of quantum mechanics to a larger public.

 History

 The original version with two particles and three settings per detector, was first devised in a paper called "Bringing home the atomic world: Quantum mysteries for anybody" authored by the physicist N. David Mermin in 1981.
 Richard Feynman told Mermin that it was "One of the most beautiful papers in physics".
 Mermin later described this accolade as "the finest reward of my entire career in physics".
 Ed Purcell shared Mermin's article with Willard Van Orman Quine, who then asked Mermin to write a version intended for philosophers, which he then produced.

-Mermin also published a second version of the thought experiment in 1990 based on the GHZ experiment, with three particles and detectors with only two configurations.
-In 1993, Lucien Hardy devised a paradox that can be made into a Mermin-device-type thought experiment with two detectors and two settings.
+Mermin also published a second version of the thought experiment in 1990 based on the Greenberger–Horne–Zeilinger experiment analysis by Robert K. Clifton, Michael Redhead and Jeremy Butterfield, with three particles and detectors with only two configurations.
+In 1993, Lucien Hardy devised a paradox and Mermin made it into a Mermin-device-type thought experiment with two detectors and two settings.